Meet us at ShopTalk Europe, Booth L46

 How to Create a SaaS Content Marketing Strategy?

 Since the buyer’s journey in SaaS isn’t always a straight line, your SEO content strategy needs to be flexible enough to meet potential customers where they are.
-It begins with defining your goals, followed by creating valuable content and distributing it to reach a wider audience.
+Here’s how you can do that:

 Determine Your Goals

 Setting clear goals helps you choose the right content types to achieve the results you’re aiming for.
-For product businesses, brand awareness and lead generation are often the top priorities:
+For product businesses, the following are usually the top priorities:

 1. Brand awareness: The primary goal of SEO for SaaS startups is to help people find you.
 If they don’t know you exist, they can’t buy from you.
 Blogs and videos are great ways to get the word out.